-The multi academy trust's current level of free reserves is £3,349,061 (2021: £3,767,700).
+The multi academy trust's current level of free reserves is £3,218,864 (2022: £3,349,061).
 This has been built up from a mixture of locally raised income and balances transferred from academy conversion.
-A significant proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.
+A significant proportion of these reserves is held in preparation for capital works to increase the capacity of the schools to greater serve the needs of the local community.
+These funds are not available to meet normal recurring expenditure, however they would be used in emergencies and for planned expansion of the Trust.
 It is used to maximise opportunities for large scale projects over a period of time which are not funded by the day to day funds allocated to meet the needs of the pupils within the year.

-At the balance sheet date, the charitable company had restricted reserves of £2,766,967 (2021: £2,362,113) and restricted fixed asset funds of £36,718,645 (2021: £36,690,000).
+At the balance sheet date, the charitable company had restricted reserves of £2,970,993 (2022: £2,766,967) and restricted fixed asset funds of £33,186,147 (2022: £36,718,645).

-At 31 August 2022 the deficit of the LGPS pension scheme was £1,348,000 (2021: £11,972,000), and on the advice of the actuaries to the scheme the Trust is making payments to the scheme over a number of years, intended to eliminate this deficit.
+At 31 August 2023 the surplus of the LGPS pension scheme was £844,000 (2022: deficit £1,348,000), although the surplus has not been recognised as there are no indications that future contributions will reduce, or that the scheme will refund contributions already made.
 The whole amount is guaranteed by the Department for Education.